| 5 min read

 This entirely depends on you and how you’d like to spend your holidays.
 If you’re there to visit, one day is enough to check out the beaches and wander through the village.
 If you’re on a family holiday or a lazy holiday, Playa Larga is a nice place to hang out for a longer period.
 In that case, I’d recommend booking a casa by the beach which is a bit more expensive than the ones in the village, but they seemed really nice.
 You can see the sea from your bedroom window, or have breakfast on the beach.
 I somehow regret having picked the cheap option in the village over a casa by the beach.

 From Playa Larga, it is possible to arrange different excursions.
-At nearby nature reserves like Las Salinas you can spot birds such as flamingos, while you can also encounter exotic species of fish while exploring caves.
+At nearby nature reserves like Las Salinas you can spot birds such as flamingos, or encounter exotic species of fish while exploring the caves.
 Did I mention you can swim in those caves as well?
 All these excursions cost 15 CUC per person, to which you should add another 25-30 CUC for the taxi to take you there.
 We didn’t feel like paying such a high price for an activity that moderately appealed to us, so we decided to skip on them.
+Alternatively, you could take the bus to the next beach at Playa Girón and enjoy the seaside views along the way.

 Now that I’ve seen it with my own eyes, I wouldn’t compare Playa Larga to Baracoa.
 The latter offers way more activities and is a much more vibrant place, but Playa Larga is nice too, especially to escape from the hustle and bustle of Havana and enjoy some laidback time.